geogardenclub/geogardenclub.github.io/docs/develop/deployment.md

 * Invokes `cider bump minor` and `cider release` so that the unreleased changes are moved to a new release number, and that release number is recorded in the pubspec.yml.
 * Commits the updated CHANGELOG.md and pubspec.yml files to GitHub.
 * Creates a "deploy directory" at `~/Desktop/ggc-deploy-<VERSION>`.
-* Builds the ggc_app.ipa file and copies it to the deploy directory.
+* Builds the ggc_app.ipa file, uploads it to Shorebird, and copies it to the deploy directory.
-* Builds the app-release.aab file and copies it to the deploy directory.
+* Builds the app-release.aab file, uploads it to Shorebird, and copies it to the deploy directory.
 * Gets the release notes for the current release and copies them to the deploy directory.
 * Invokes `firebase deploy` to build and deploy the web version of the app.